casoon/dragonfly/tests/README.md

-# Test-Verzeichnis für @casoon/ui-lib
+# Test Directory for @casoon/ui-lib

-Dieses Verzeichnis enthält Tests für verschiedene Aspekte der UI-Bibliothek.
+This directory contains tests for various aspects of the UI library.

-## Struktur
+## Structure

-- `css-processing/`: Tests für CSS-Verarbeitung und -Optimierung
+- `css-processing/`: Tests for CSS processing and optimization
-  - `lightning-css-test.js`: Testet die Kompatibilität mit Lightning CSS
+  - `lightning-css-test.js`: Tests compatibility with Lightning CSS
-  - `comprehensive-test.js`: Umfassende Tests für alle CSS-Dateien
+  - `comprehensive-test.js`: Comprehensive tests for all CSS files
-  - `output/`: Ausgabeverzeichnis für verarbeitete CSS-Dateien
+  - `output/`: Output directory for processed CSS files

-## CSS-Verarbeitungstests
+## CSS Processing Tests

-In diesem Unterverzeichnis befinden sich Tests für die Verarbeitung der CSS-Dateien mit verschiedenen Build-Tools wie Lightning CSS.
-Diese Tests stellen sicher, dass alle CSS-Funktionen korrekt verarbeitet werden und keine Kompatibilitätsprobleme auftreten.
+This subdirectory contains tests for processing the CSS files with various build tools like Lightning CSS.
+These tests ensure that all CSS features are processed correctly and no compatibility issues occur.

-Siehe `css-processing/README.md` für weitere Informationen zur Durchführung dieser Tests.
+See `css-processing/README.md` for more information on how to run these tests.